For the past decade or two, Ireland’s national football team has struggled.

 This culture of competitiveness in youth clubs prevents Irish footballers from reaching their full potential.

 In other words, many clubs and managers do not see their young players as future prospects who need room to grow.
-They see them as “tools” who can help them to win right now.
+They see them as “tools” that can help them to win right now.